-The beautiful Caribbean Island of Curacao is probably one of the world’s greatest places to go diving.
-World-class dive resorts offer all kinds of service to even the most demanding guest, a beautiful reef that goes around the island stuffed with colorful fish and century-old coral formations invites to be explored from one of the over 80 divespots to offer a new diving experience every day.
-The waters are warm and clear, and the white sand on the island’s many beaches complete the picture of the perfect tropical holiday getaway..
+The beautiful Caribbean Island of Curacao is probably one of the world’s most fabulous places to go diving.
+World-class dive resorts offer all kinds of service to even the most demanding guest, a beautiful reef that goes around the island stuffed with colorful fish and century-old coral formations invite to be explored from one of the over 80 dive spots to offer a new diving experience every day.
+The waters are warm and bright, and the white sand on the island’s many beaches complete the picture of the perfect tropical holiday getaway.

-The over 80 divespots on the island are clearly marked on the map and on the route.
+The over 80 dive spots on the island are clearly marked on the map and on the route.
 The most spectacular ones include a circular reef on Playa Porto Mari, a 240-foot shipwreck called the Superior Producer as well as numerous small wrecks and even an airplane wreck.
-I have written in-depth guides and reviews for my favourite dive sites which you can view here.
+I have written in-depth guides and reviews for my favorite dive sites which you can view here.

 Don’t forget to get a good travel guidebook like Frommer’s Portable, which will give you directions to find all the sweet spots on the island!